Skip to content

 TM::`*`:(){ (source="service_list_1h" and date >= 1710831600000 and date < 1710838800000) or (source="service_list_1m" and date >= 1710838800000 and date <= 1710840600000) }

-Of course, it is also possible to only use the minute-level granularity source="service_list_1m" to query data across entire hours or days, such as from 2024-03-19 15:00:00 to 2024-03-19 17:30:00.
-However, this would greatly reduce query efficiency and exponentially increase the amount of returned data, so it is not recommended.
+Of course, you could also use only the minute granularity source="service_list_1m" to query the entire time range from 2024-03-19 15:00:00 to 2024-03-19 17:30:00, even if it spans hours or days.
+However, this would significantly reduce query efficiency and exponentially increase the amount of data returned, so it is highly discouraged.

-Further processing of the query results allows for the calculation of relevant service-level metrics, for example:
+Further processing the query results allows calculation of relevant service-level Metrics, for example:

 total_count = SUM(r_request_count)